leocity207/Octoliner_Mapdiver/README.md

 - Customization of resources is explained inside the documentation.

 ### Customizing Resources
-Octoliner Maptiva is designed for easy customization.
+Octoliner Mapdiver is designed for easy customization.
 - All personalized elements are stored inside `resources/resources-config`.
 - Refer to the documentation for details on modifying the experience to suit your needs.